 The signs do differ slightly from spoiled uncooked pork chops and pork.

-The smell will be less rotten and more sour and rancid.
-It can still be pretty pungent, but less so than raw meat.
+The smell will be less of rotten meat and more sour or unpleasant odor and rancid.
+It can still be an unpleasant scent, but less so than raw meat.

 How To Choose Fresh Pork

-So, now that you know exactly how to tell if raw pork is bad, let’s take a look at how you can choose the freshest cuts in-store or at the butcher.
+So, now that you know exactly how to tell if raw pork has gone bad, let’s take a look at how you can choose the freshest cuts in-store or at the butcher.

 Then, you can also look out for dark bones.
 This is not good.
 The bone of the cut should be clean and white (or slightly off-white) – just like the fat is.
 Again, a dark bone doesn’t necessarily indicate spoiled meat, but it’s less than ideal.